The Right Way to Wash Your Face, ExplainedMay 26, 2022

 STEP 6: Gently Pat Dry With a Clean Towel

-After washing, dab — don’t rub — your face with a clean, dry cloth or towel.
+After washing, dab (don’t rub) your face with a clean, dry cloth or towel.
 Aggressive rubs can irritate, stretch and potentially cause wrinkles on the skin over time.
 Keep in mind that towels are a breeding ground for bacteria, especially when stored in a damp place, so make sure to hang yours in a dry area between uses.
 If you prefer not to use a cloth or towel, you can air dry.
-Follow up with the rest of the products in your routine — toner, serum, eye cream, moisturizer and anything else you use — once your skin is dry or, even better, still slightly damp.
+Follow up with the rest of the products in your morning or evening routine — toner, serum, eye cream, moisturizer and anything else you use — once your skin is dry or, even better, still slightly damp.